4GeeksAcademy/machine-learning-content/export/how-to-deal-with-missing-values.md

 impute_it.fit_transform(X)
 ```

 In this case, the null values in one column are filled by fitting a regression model using other columns in the dataset.
-For all rows, in which ‘Age’ is not missing sci-kit learn runs a regression model.
+For all rows, in which ‘Age’ is not missing scikit learn runs a regression model.
 It uses ‘Sib sp’ and ‘Fare’ as the features and ‘Age’ as the target.
 And then for all rows for which ‘Age’ is missing, it makes predictions for ‘Age’ by passing ‘Sib sp’ and ‘Fare’ to the training model.
 So it actually builds a regression model with two features and one target and then makes predictions on any places where there are missing values.
 And those predictions are the imputed values.

--Nearest Neighbors Imputations (KNNImputer)
+- Nearest Neighbors Imputations (KNNImputer)

 Missing values are imputed using the k-Nearest Neighbors approach where a Euclidean distance is used to find the nearest neighbors.